aprilmarikosalazar/OOPinPy/README.md

-# Journey into PyProg
+## Object-Oriented Programming Project in Python

-### Welcome to my repo / Python portfolio!
-This exists because I want to document my educational journey learning Python programming.
+Hello!
+This repo exists to document the beginnings of my journey tinkering with Python.
-##### To facilitate this, I'm taking a course series taught by Professor Eric Reed, offered in three parts.
-It is an understatement to say that my learning process is both challenging and rewarding.
-###### For part 1, I learned "Object Oriented Programming Methods in Python" (titled OOPinPy).
-In 11 developments, you will find a program I built from scratch -- it's a tool to analyze air quality using Purple Air's database.
-Feel free to run it!
+In 11 developments, you will find [this tool](https://github.com/aprilmarikosalazar/OOPinPy/blob/main/OOPinPy/Eleven.py) I built from scratch -- it analyzes air quality of whatever area you select (using Purple Air's database).
+Feel free to run it using Colab [here](https://github.com/aprilmarikosalazar/OOPinPy/blob/main/tool_airqualanalysis.ipynb).

-###### For part 2, I'm learning "Intermediate Software Design in Python" (titled ISDinPy).
-In 11 developments, you can follow my progress as I build a fully working Artificial Neural Network from scratch!
+Acknowledgements: Of course, all the gratitude to [Eric Reed](https://github.com/csericreed) for never making me feel stupid.